 An organization’s structure impacts everything from how the organization operates to how well employees communicate internally.
-A well-defined organizational structure helps employees work more efficiently, laying the groundwork for internal operations, establishing a chain of command, and creating organizational alignment.
+A well-defined organizational structure helps employees work more efficiently, laying the groundwork for internal operations, establishing a chain of command, and helps with transparency in the workplace.

 Companies typically adopt either a hierarchical or a flat organizational structure to break down their internal operations and how the work will be carried out across teams.
 A number of factors, including size, goals, skills, and number of employees, determine the type of structure that best fits an organization.

 In this article, we’ll break down both hierarchical and flat organizational structures: what they are, the pros and cons to using each type, and examples of companies that operate in each of these ways successfully.

 Hierarchical organizations resemble a pyramid and rely on a vertical chain of command, with the CEO at the top and several layers of management underneath.
 Large companies and government agencies with a high number of employees typically adopt a hierarchical structure to better accommodate their size and clarify reporting relationships.

 There are plenty of pros to a hierarchical structure.
 For example, this type of structure presents a number of opportunities for employees to “climb the ladder” and grow with the organization.
 Hierarchical organizations have a clear career path, enabling employees to gradually advance and reach more senior positions.
 Reporting relationships are also clear thanks to the top-down structure.

 Companies with a hierarchical organizational structure typically consist of several departments and are likely to have more niche positions than flat organizations, which allows employees to become experts in their field, with many opportunities to specialize.